2022–23 Denver Pioneers men's basketball team

 The 2022–23 Denver Pioneers men's basketball team represented the University of Denver in the 2022–23 NCAA Division I men's basketball season.
-The Pioneers, led by second-year head coach Jeff Wulbrun, played their home games at Hamilton Gymnasium in Denver, Colorado, as members of the Summit League.
+The Pioneers, led by second-year head coach Jeff Wulbrun, played their home games at Hamilton Gymnasium in Denver, Colorado as members of the Summit League.

+The Pioneers finished the season 15–17, 6–12 in Summit League play, to finish in a tie for eighth place.
+They were defeated by North Dakota in the first round of the Summit League tournament.

 Previous season

-The Pioneers finished the 2021–22 season 11–21, 7–11 in Summit League play to finish in a tie for sixth place.
+The Pioneers finished the 2021–22 season 11–21, 7–11 in Summit League play, to finish in a tie for sixth place.
 They were defeated by North Dakota State in the quarterfinals of the Summit League tournament.